nab138/ProGrammar/src/courses/java-programming/primitive-variables/markdown/variables-t1.md

 There are several different primitive types, however the most common ones are integers, doubles, chars, and booleans.

 > Protip!
-These boxes provide extra information that you **don't** have to worry about understanding!
+These boxes provide extra information that you **don't** always have to worry about understanding!
 They are just here to give additional info and introduce concepts which we'll go over later.